-Arabic (Minor)Offered by: Modern Languages and Cultures
+Arabic (Minor)Offered by: Languages, Literatures, Culture and Writing

 The Minor in Professional Arabic requires 18 credits total consisting of 6 courses.
 A minimum grade C is required to advance to the next course.